Originally written 11/91/17. Updated October 2018 and again July 2019.

 Yellowbliss Road has shared a fantastic Spicy Cranberry Barbecue Meatballs.
 I haven’t made these yet, but, they’re on my to make list.

-I can’t wait to try them out and I think they would make a perfect Thanksgiving side dish.
+I can’t wait to try them out and I think they would make a perfect Thanksgiving side dish recipe to add to your Thanksgiving meal prep list this year.
 Meatballs are simple and the cranberry helps to make it a festive and timely side that everyone will like to have on their plate.

 (Image credit goes to Yellowbliss Road- they get all the credit)

 We love Desserts in our house.
 Over the last couple months I have shared one of our all time favorite desserts.